Applications of artificial intelligence: NASA

-In 2003 a Dryden Flight Research Center project created software that could enable a damaged aircraft to continue flight until a safe landing can be achieved.
+In 2003, a Dryden Flight Research Center project created software that could enable a damaged aircraft to continue flight until a safe landing could be achieved.
 The software compensated for damaged components by relying on the remaining undamaged components.

 The 2016 Intelligent Autopilot System combined apprenticeship learning and behavioral cloning whereby the autopilot observed low-level actions required to maneuver the airplane and high-level strategy used to apply those actions.